isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 He handed me a book called "Ryukashu" (Ryukyu Song Anthology) written by Shimabukuro Seibin.

-  I began to search for the lyrics that began with "Makotoka, Jichika..."It was only a fine thread of memory.
+  I began to search for the lyrics that began with "Makotoka, Jichika..."
+It was only a fine thread of memory.

 "Makotoka... jichika..."